charlottelai18/CUSTOM-CHROME-EXTENSION-DASHBOARD/README.md

 - 🧘‍♀️ **Motivational Quote of the Day** — Fetched from the Quotable API
 - 🎵 **Mood-based Spotify Player** — Choose a playlist depending on your mood
 - 🌦️ **Weather Widget** — Real-time weather display with custom icons
-- 🍅 **Pomodoro Timer** — Study timer with short/long breaks and timer controls
+- 🍅 **Pomodoro Timer** — Pomodoro Study timer with short/long breaks and timer controls
-- 🎨 **Background Rotation** — Rotating scenic images every 2 minutes
+- 🎨 **Background Rotation** — Rotating scenic images every hour

 ---